Themed Living Communities (TLCs) are a rewarding aspect of living in a residential community at Occidental College.

 All residential communities include:

 - smoke-free environment

-- laundry facilities
+- all-inclusive laundry facilities (no charge to use)

 - meeting/gathering space